Qovery/documentation/website/guides/getting-started/deploy-your-first-application.md

 </Alert>

-Deploying your own application is as easy as running `qovery init` at the root of your project directory.
+Deploying your existing application is as easy as running `qovery init` at the root of your project directory.

 ```bash
 $ qovery init